 This post describes the goals, release process, and estimated schedule for Swift 4.

 An examination of build times of Xcode projects that mix Objective-C and Swift, which can contain large bridging headers, shows that the Swift compiler spends a lot of time re-processing the same bridging headers for all the Swift files in a project.
+In certain projects, each additional Swift file increases the overall build time noticeably, even when the Swift file is quite modest.

 We’re pleased to announce the release of the new Swift Evolution status page as a one-stop destination for information about proposed changes to Swift.